“I previously had dreams to be an author, but found myself called by the combination of logic, mystery, and truth in science.”

 Public health is a wide ranging, interdisciplinary pathway with the goals of protecting and improving the health of individuals, families, communities, and populations at local and global levels.

-If you are interested in using your technical knowledge, creativity, problem solving, and critical thinking skills in your career of choice, exploring opportunities in technology and engineering-related industries and sectors may be of interest to you.
+If you are interested in using your technical knowledge, creativity, problem-solving, and critical thinking skills in your career of choice, exploring opportunities in technology, and software engineering-related industries and sectors may be of interest to you.
 These industry areas are growing and innovating rapidly – opportunities that are unheard of today may be top options in a few years.
-Broadly speaking, employment in computer and information technology occupations is projected to grow 12 percent from 2014 to 2024, and employment of architecture and engineering occupations is projected to grow 3 percent (Bureau of Labor Statistics, 2015).
+Broadly speaking, employment in computer and information technology occupations is projected to grow 15 percent from 2021 to 2031.

 Computer science at Wellesley encompasses the broad application and theory of ideas relating to hardware and software.
 As an outcome, those studying computer science should leave with a broad understanding of how computing and technology applications work so that they can build computer applications of the future.
 Since technology is present in any and all industries and disciplines, the application of technical knowledge can be found in numerous career opportunities.